2026 100km route

 Distances indicated below are including the NZ.

-After leaving The Ferry Hotel, the route heads off along a 5,8km tar section in a Northerly direction before turning sharp left and a further 6,5km of undulating tar road follows.
-Here the road changes to gravel before turning right at 13,8km and the climb up Citrus Squasher, with its summit at 17,5km.
+After leaving The Ferry Hotel, the route heads off along a 5,8km tar section in a Northerly direction before turning sharp left and a further 6,3km of undulating tar road follows.
+Here the road changes to gravel before turning right at 13,7km and the climb up Citrus Squasher, with its summit at 17,5km.
 An exhilarating descent follows, before reaching the waterpoint (WP) @ 19,3km.

-From here, the tar is undulating and fast, with a sharp right at the T-junction off the downhill at 28,5km.
-From this turn it is straight back to The Ferry Hotel, and the finish line at 34,2km.
+From here, its tar road all the way to the finish, undulating and fast, with a sharp right at the T-junction off the downhill at 27,7km.
+From this turn it is straight back to The Ferry Hotel, and the finish line at 33,5km.

-With a 3 hour time limit, you might just be finished in time to enjoy a hearty breakfast at The Ferry Hotel after your ride.
+PLEASE NOTE: You have a finish time limit of ONLY 2,5 hours, but hey this will get you back in time to enjoy a hearty breakfast at The Ferry Hotel after your ride.